jonathanbatty/stata-nmf/README.md

 **v1.00 (16/01/24)**
  - Initial release.

 ## Roadmap
-- Re-implement solver using C++ for speed and stability.
+- Tentative plan to implement core NMF solver using C++ plugin for speed and stability.

 ## Acknowledgements
 This project was funded by the AI for Science and Government Fund, via the Alan Turing Institute Health Programme (TU/ASG/R-SPEH-114).
 JB received funding from the Wellcome Trust 4ward North Clinical Research Training Fellowship (227498/Z/23/Z; R127002).